cmaloney/dcos-docs/_pages/administration/installing/custom/advanced.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-With the advanced installer, you package the DCOS distribution yourself and connect to every node manually to run the DCOS installation commands.
+With the advanced installer, you package the DC/OS distribution yourself and connect to every node manually to run the DC/OS installation commands.
 This installation method is recommended if you don't have SSH access to your cluster or if you want to integrate with an existing system.

 This installation method requires: